 However, even if you are not required to tear off your existing shingles, there are several excellent reasons to do so.
 Removing the shingles gives your roofer an opportunity to inspect the decking and make any necessary repairs.
 In addition, your new shingles will have cleaner lines, be more securely attached and look better.
 Furthermore, some manufacturers specify that certain shingles cannot be applied over an existing roof; doing so could void the manufacturer’s warranty.

 One question that roofing contractors are often asked is whether to replace the entire roof if only one plane is damaged.
 For example, it is possible that the shingles have been damaged on the back of the house but not the front.
 Contractors can perform a partial replacement, but whether this is a good idea depends on your specific situation.
 If your shingles are already nearing the end of their projected life, you will probably save a substantial amount of money by having the entire roof replaced at one time rather than having each plane replaced separately.
 On the other hand, if your roof is relatively new, you might want to consider a partial replacement.

 Consult a Reputable Roofing Contractor for Assistance

 Alpha Roofing has been serving customers in the greater Austin area for more than three decades.
 We are committed to giving all of our customers the best results at the best price.
-We offer an extensive range of services, including roof repairs and replacements, gutter installations, chimney repairs and metal roofing systems.
+We offer an extensive range of services, including roof repairs and replacements, chimney repairs and metal roofing systems.
 If you would like to request a free quote, submit our convenient online form or call (512) 777-1086.

 We service of the areas of Buda, Kyle, Killeen, Cedar Park, Leander, Belton, Hutto, Tyler, Lakeway, Lago Vista, Taylor, TX!